 Wine isn’t the only locally produced tipple available in Orange.
 You can also taste locally produced cider, including at Small Acres Cyder, located just west of Orange

-Small Acres Cyder is located just west of Orange.
-It specialises in producing premium cider from true heritage cider apple varieties using traditional methods.
+Small Acres Cyder specialises in producing premium cider from true heritage cider apple varieties using traditional methods.
 Their cellar door is open on weekends, with the option to either taste or purchase takeaway, with bookings are essential.
-While dogs are not allowed inside the tasting room, there is space to leave them outside, with a water bowl provided.
+While dogs are not allowed inside the tasting room, there are shady spots to leave them outside, with a water bowl provided.

 3. Stroll Around a Japanese Garden